aaaaaa123456789/libplum/docs/conventions.md

 All functions that take `restrict` pointer arguments use the `restrict` keyword in the documentation.
 If the library header is included in a C89 source file, as determined by testing the `__STDC_VERSION__` standard definition, the `restrict` keyword will be taken out through a macro, since that keyword doesn't exist in C89.
+Likewise, if the library header is included in a C++ source file, the `restrict` keyword will also be removed.
 However, since the library does expect `restrict` semantics, the keyword is still included in the documentation.

 ## Limitations